 Counting in binary would not, of course, have been dramatically different from counting in decimal: the decision of arithmetical base is mathematically arbitrary.
 Nonetheless, it might be that mathematics has the least arbitrary history of any of our language-games: for mathematics to be radically different—for addition not to be associative, for example—we would likely have to be so different that we would have trouble recognizing ourselves at all.

-In one way, Wittgenstein blurs the distinctions among language-games: mathematics, joking, and singing are not different in kind, insofar as they are all equally legitimate—equally paradigmatic examples of language in use.
+In one way, Wittgenstein blurs the distinctions among language-games: mathematics, joking, and singing are not different in kind, insofar as they are all equally paradigmatic examples of language in use.
 In another way, however, Wittgenstein sharpens the distinctions among language-games: mathematics, joking, and singing are different in kind, insofar as each is, well, a different language-game—one defined by rules peculiar to it alone.
-There is in this no contradiction: since our language-games are all equally legitimate, no language-game depends for its justification on others.
+There is in this no contradiction: since our language-games are all equally paradigmatic examples of language in use, no language-game depends for its justification on others.

 Mathematics offers only a rough picture of linguistic change because certain extensions of mathematics—especially those initiated by Gottlob Frege and Bertrand Russell, the teachers of Wittgenstein—are often taken to be justifications of previous mathematics.
 (It is as though we were not really sure that two and two make four until Peano articulated for us his axioms.)
 On the contrary, Wittgenstein insists, to articulate the grammar of any language is to offer a clarification, not a justification, of that language.
 Thus the “foundations” of mathematics are a clarification, not a justification, of mathematics: